 SPX Corporation is a supplier of highly engineered products and technologies, holding leadership positions in the HVAC, detection and measurement, and engineered solutions markets.
-Based in Charlotte, North Carolina, SPX Corporation had approximately $1.5 billion in annual revenue in 2016 and more than 5,000 employees in about 15 countries.
+Based in Charlotte, North Carolina, SPX Corporation had approximately $1.4 billion in annual revenue in 2017 and more than 5,000 employees in 14 countries.
 HVAC solutions offered by our businesses include package cooling towers, residential and commercial boilers, comfort heating, and ventilation products.
 Our detection and measurement product lines encompass underground pipe and cable locators and inspection equipment, fare collection systems, communication technologies, and specialty lighting.
-Within our engineered solutions platform, we are a leading manufacturer of medium and large power transformers, as well as process cooling equipment and heat exchangers.
+Within our engineered solutions platform, we are a leading manufacturer of medium and large power transformers, and process cooling equipment.

 We comply with the tax law and practice in all of the territories in which we operate, including the UK.
 Compliance for us means paying the right amount of tax in the right place at the right time, and involves disclosing all relevant facts and circumstances to the tax authorities, claiming reliefs and incentives where available, and operating in-line with our commitment to this strategy.